rkpunjal/sql-injection-safe/README.md

 It's the same code that has been slightly enhanced and modified so that now you have the annotation directly for your own use.

+---

+# Detail Explanation for usage in a Spring mvc controller

 You can also this used it in a spring mvc controller to validate the incoming request parameter.